* This is the Professional Version. *

-Sympathetic stimulation increases BP, usually more in patients with prehypertension (systolic BP 120 to 139 mm Hg, diastolic BP 80 to 89 mm Hg) or hypertension (systolic BP ≥ 140 mm Hg, diastolic BP ≥ 90 mm Hg, or both) than in normotensive patients.
+Sympathetic stimulation increases blood pressure, usually more in patients with prehypertension (systolic BP 120 to 139 mm Hg, diastolic BP 80 to 89 mm Hg) or hypertension (systolic BP ≥ 140 mm Hg, diastolic BP ≥ 90 mm Hg, or both) than in normotensive patients.
 Whether this hyperresponsiveness resides in the sympathetic nervous system or in the myocardium and vascular smooth muscle is unknown.
 A high resting pulse rate, which may result from increased sympathetic nervous activity, is a well-known predictor of hypertension.
 In some hypertensive patients, circulating plasma catecholamine levels during rest are higher than normal.

 Angiotensin is generally acknowledged to be responsible for renovascular hypertension, at least in the early phase, but the role of the renin-angiotensin-aldosterone system in primary hypertension is not established.
 However, in black and elderly patients with hypertension, renin levels tend to be low.
 The elderly also tend to have low angiotensin II levels.

 Hypertension due to chronic renal parenchymal disease (renoprival hypertension) results from the combination of a renin-dependent mechanism and a volume-dependent mechanism.
 In most cases, increased renin activity is not evident in peripheral blood.
-Hypertension is typically moderate and sensitive to Na and water balance.
+Hypertension is typically moderate and sensitive to sodium and water balance.